Academic Information and Resources

 www.marshall.edu/cbl

-Marshall University's Community Engagement/Community-Based Learning program assists faculty, students, and community partners in course-specific collaborations that connect learning objectives to public service and civic engagement.
+The Marshall University's Community Engagement/ Community-Based Learning program assists faculty, students, and community partners in course-specific collaborations that connect learning objectives to public service and civic engagement.
 The combination of Community-Based Learning and academic theory enhances personalized education for students and creates opportunities to connect key course concepts with relevant real-world experiences.
 Engaging the community empowers students as learners, teachers, achievers, and leaders as students can make a more meaningful and long-term impact on Marshall University and in the community.
 CBL will empower students who want to become more involved with the community and who wish to learn in an interactive, transformative environment.
 Community-Based Learning is a mechanism by which the university mission is enhanced.
 A course in which all learning is passive memorization and library research will not create an environment wherein students can reach their full learning potential.
 Therefore, the inclusion of CBL in coursework enhances student research skills and offers them an opportunity to participate in community transformations.
 CBL coursework provides an element of pedagogy that propels students towards future successes.
 Participating in Community-Based Learning courses also provides students with the tools they need to be successful in the working world, providing resume-building opportunities and potential contacts for employment.

 Course Modalities

-Fall 2024 Course Modalities and Attributes
+Marshall Course Modalities and Attributes

 In-Person: Meets in-person, on-location.

 These courses meet at the location and on the days and times noted in the course schedule.
 Locations can include the Huntington campus, South Charleston campus, or off-campus spaces.
 They may require some coursework on Blackboard, so students should have access to a computer and internet.
+In-person courses do not have an attribute.

 Asynchronous Online (AO): No class meetings, asynchronous work.